mabel-dev/opteryx.dev/docs/sql-reference/adv-working-with-timestamps.md

 INTERVALs may not always act as expected, especially when working with months and years, primarily due to complexities in quickly and accurately determining if an number of days is a given number of months.

+!!!
+Note
+    Functions that return the current time or date (including now) will return the time as at the start of the execution of the query.

 ## Actions

 ### Add/Subtract